Share this guide:

 - There are no early repayment charges.

 - Good for short term borrowing, and relatively simple and straightforward to set up.

 - If you stay within the agreed limit, the fees can be manageable.

 - Although they’re an effective and cheap way of borrowing short-term, overdraft charges can add up if you fail to pay it back on time and turn it into a long-term loan.

 - There is a limit on how much you can borrow and are therefore not a good way of borrowing large sums of money.

 - The bank has the ability to cancel your overdraft at any time, in which case you will be liable for the funds.

 The most common alternative people use is a credit card.
 Many credit card companies will offer deals such as 0% interest for a certain amount of borrowing for up to two years.
 If you were to get a 0% money transfer card you can move money into your current account and pay no interest if you pay it off in the time provided.
 Credit cards also provide more security if you are using the money to travel abroad.

-The key disadvantage with a credit card is that the best deals are often reserved for those with a good to excellent credit history.
-If you have a poor record of paying back lenders, or are a young adult without much borrowing history, you are unlikely to get the sort of deals that make credit cards a more effective way of borrowing than a loan or overdraft.
+The key disadvantage with a credit card is that the best deals are often reserved for those with a good to excellent credit score.
+If you have a poor record of paying back lenders, or are a young adult without much borrowing history, you are unlikely to get the sort of deals that make credit cards a more effective way of borrowing than an overdraft or loan.